RagingRoosevelt/RagingRoosevelt.github.io/_book_reviews/2024/andrew_rowe-silence_of_the_unworthy_gods.md

 ---
 authors: Andrew Rowe
 title: Silence of the Unworthy Gods
-series: Arcane Ascension , Book 4
+series: Arcane Ascension
+series_number: 4
 narrators: Nick Podehl
 vibe:
 summary: After the events of the previous book, the protagonist levels up and fights his dad with death and destruction littering the path.